OptiTrust

 Students and postdocs

-• Guillaume Bertholon, PhD student since March 2022, works on maintaining Separation Logic derivations through transformations, and works on the OCaml front-end.
+• Guillaume Bertholon, PhD student since March 2022, works on maintaining Separation Logic derivations through transformations.

 • Thomas Koehler, postdoc since January 2023 (CNRS researcher starting in Sept.
 2024), works on adding static correctness checks for transformations, and develops image processing case studies.